Getting the most from a sit-stand workstation by Cynthia Roth.

 Also keep in mind that research on sit-stand workstations is not complete.
 Although evidence suggests that there may be a reduction in back discomfort, the literature notes that past studies have not used adequate comparison groups.
 Additionally, there is no evidence that sit-stand workstations improve wrist posture when typing or mousing.
 Logically, the real benefit of sit-stand workstations is just that, changing between sitting and standing.

 Do I need a sit-stand workstation?

 This is question many employees will ask of their health and safety professional.
 If that’s you, maybe this response will help.
 If you are currently happy with your workstation design, experience little or no back discomfort, have a job that requires you to frequently leave your desk during the course of the day, or have flexibility in your work schedule to leave your desk when you want, then you are most likely not a candidate for a sit-stand workstation.

 If your employees experience difficulty sitting for 30 minutes or less, they are likely candidates for a sit-stand workstation.
 We also recommend that if a sit-stand workstation is being purchased, that it is easy to adjust and encourages an individual to change positions frequently.

 The answer to whether to sit or stand is more about the need for movement and changing postures hourly.
-Static postures breed ergonomic risk factors which breed potential for poor productivity and, more importantly, the potential for a workers’compensation claim.
+Static postures breed ergonomic risk factors which breed potential for poor productivity and, more importantly, the potential for an Employer’s Liability claim.